Tired of the heat and looking for cool indoor activities?

 - Exit Strategy (North) – 9539 Pinnacle Drive, Suite 300.

 - The Box Escape Room – 6604 East W.T.
 Harris Blvd.
 Ste.
 E.

 (5) Bring the house down at a karaoke lounge

-You can’t go wrong with raucous karaoke party at 8.2.0 at the Music Factory.
-If you prefer to keep the party tight with just your friends, rent one of Seoul Food Meat Co.’s four private karaoke rooms.
-Of course, if your goal is to not remember ever hitting the stage at all, Jeff’s Bucket Shop’sbasement karaoke operation on Montford is the place for you.
+Invite your friends and rent one of Seoul Food Meat Co.‘s private karaoke rooms.
+Of course, if your goal is to not remember ever hitting the stage at all, Jeff’s Bucket Shop’s basement karaoke operation on Montford is the place for you.

-(7) Embrace your inner American ninja warrior at Kinetic Heights
+(7) Embrace your inner American ninja warrior at Ninja Nation Huntersville.

 (8) Go shopping at SouthPark Mall